Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Which route to choose?

 Which option is cheapest?
-You have to go online and see, because each option involves several tickets and the price of each ticket varies like an air fare.
+You have to go online and see, because each option involves several tickets and the price of each ticket varies like air fares.
 However, at short notice, the ferry options are usually cheaper than Eurostar.

 Can you stop off?
 Of course!
 Simply book trains either side of the stopover on whatever dates you want.
 Each part of these journeys is ticketed separately in any case (for example, the Eurostar, the sleeper train and the onward train), so it's no problem to stop off on the way at any of the key interchange points.